Location Icon

 • Perilymph Fistula: Small fluid leak leading to dizziness and hearing issues.

-• Superior Semicircular Canal Dehiscence (SSCD): Sensation of weakness caused by loud sounds, coughing, sneezing.
+• Superior Semicircular Canal Dehiscence (SSCD): Vertigo triggered by loud sounds, coughing, or sneezing.

 d) Central Vertigo (Brain or Nerve Causes)